2019ChenGong/DPImageBench/README.md

 - [ ] PDP diffusion tune the hyper-parameters.

+- [ ] should unconditional pretraining keep the same pretraining method with conditional pretraining.

 - [x] edit the conditional pretraining.

 - [x] Change the conditional pretraining of GAN-based methods.